-All of our Teapots / Cups for Gyokuro, Sencha, and other kinds of Japanese tea are carefully selected for their function, value, and style.
+All of our Teapots / Cups, and accessories for Gyokuro, Sencha, and other kinds of Japanese tea are carefully selected for their function, value, and style.
 We have a wide variety of items in porcelain, ceramic, and glass: handmade teapots, tea cups, accessories for preserving tea leaves, and much more.

 This Teapot and Yunomi set is specifically designed to be convenient and easy to use.
 This is not only a convenient and simple design but also sophisticated and stylish.
 You are surely able to enjoy both iced tea, hot tea and the beautiful color of tea in your green moment with this functional and fashionable set...